BurnsCommaLucas/Resume/README.md

 [ready-bot:](https://www.github.com/BurnsCommaLucas/ready-bot)
 A ready-check bot for Discord servers.

--   Built using the DiscordJS framework.
+-   Built using the DiscordJS framework, verified by Discord, and active in 600+ unique Discord servers.

 -   Deployed on Heroku with automatic builds from GitHub.

--   Verified by Discord and active in 600+ unique Discord servers.
+-   Runs ready checks for members of a server/channel, complete with the updated slash command interface.

 Process-Week Generator:
 Production planning utility to estimate mill order process-weeks.